Let’s envision a world where children are at home in their bodies, in their relationships, and on Earth.

 These stories give us the language and skills we need to uphold our responsibilities as earthly creatures.

-Living Earth Sex Ed helps kids
+At Living Earth Sex Ed We Help Kids

 I teach sex education because kids deserve support as they learn how to relate to themselves, others, the internet, and Earth.

 In 2011, a friend invited me to join a training for her job at a teen clinic.
-During that training, I felt an immense sense of relief being able to openly discuss sexual health with others.
+During that training, I felt an immense sense of relief being able to openly discuss sexual health topics with others.

-Claire teaching 4-5th graders about reproductive anatomy in 2024.
+Me teaching 4-5th graders about reproductive anatomy in 2024.

 I believe keeping youth unaware of their bodies and telling them that their bodies are separate from the land is a core principle of white supremacy.
-I named my business “Living Earth Sex Ed” to highlight how the relational skills we learn in sex education extend beyond our connections with ourselves and others to include our interdependence with the land.
+I named my business “Living Earth Sex Ed” to highlight how the relational skills we learn in sex education extend beyond our relationships with ourselves and others to include our interdependence with the land.
 Indigenous writers, artists, the Native Youth Sexual Health Network and others enrich my understanding of how sexuality, bodies, and the land are deeply interconnected.

 I seek to create opportunities for my students to explore how the land influences bodies, relationships, and sexuality.
 These concepts are often new for my students and challenging to fully explore within our limited time together.